George Musso: College career

-NFL years
+Professional career

 Halas, who had doubts the small school Musso could make it in the NFL, offered Musso a $90 a game contract (this was half rate for regular players at that time).
 Musso agreed and, although he struggled at first, became the centerpiece of the Bears line for 12 years.
 One reason the Bears of that era were called "Monsters of the Midway" was their imposing size—Musso, who played professionally at 270 pounds, was one of the largest Bears and one of the largest players in the league.
 His teammates called him "Moose."
 He played offensive tackle until 1937 when he moved to guard.
 He was the first to win All-NFL at two positions; tackle (1935), and guard (1937).
 He played middle guard or nose tackle on defense his entire career.

 Musso captained the Chicago Bears for nine seasons, playing on the line with other NFL notables as Link Lyman, Joe Kopcha, Walt Kiesling, Bulldog Turner, Joe Stydahar, and Danny Fortmann.
 He played in seven NFL championship games, with the Bears winning four (1933, 1940, 1941, and 1943).
 He was inducted to the Pro Football Hall of Fame in 1982.
 Of note, in 1935 as an NFL lineman, Musso played against Gerald Ford of Michigan in the 1935 College All-Star game.
-Without a doubt, Musso is the only NFL player, to have played against two U.S. Presidents.